CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 When a user first opens Stata, there are five main windows that will appear:

 - The Results Window
-    - All commands which are run are echoed out here, as well as any ouptut they produce.
+    - All commands which are run are echoed out here, as well as any output they produce.
 Not all commands produce output though most do (e.g. obtaining summaries of the data or running a statistical procedure).
 Items that appear in the results window in <span style="color:blue">blue</span> are clickable.
 - The Command Window
     - This window is where users can interactively type Stata commands and submit them to Stata for processing.
 Everything that one can do in Stata is based on a set of Stata commands.
 Stata commands are case sensitive.
 All Stata commands and options are in lower case.
 When variables are used in any command, the variable names are also case sensitive.
 - The Variables Window
     - This window displays all of the variables in the data set that is currently open in Stata, and users can click on variable names in this window to carry the variables over into Stata commands in the Command window.
 Note that Stata allows only one data-set to be open in a session.
 - The Review Window
     - Stata will keep a running record of all Stata commands that have been submitted in the current session in this window.
 Users can simply click on previous commands in this window to recall them in the Command window.
 - The Properties Window
     - This window allows variable properties and data-set properties to be managed.
 Variable names, labels, value labels, notes, display formats, and storage types can be viewed and modified here.

 Each of these five windows will be nested within a larger overall window for the Stata session, which contains menus and tool bars available for users.
 There are additional windows that users can access from the Window menu, which include the Graph window (which will open when graphs have been created), the Viewer window (which is primarily used for help features and Stata news), the Data Editor window (for use when viewing data sets), and the Do-file Editor window (for use when writing .do files).

 In the lower left-hand corner of the main Stata window, there will be a directory displayed.
-This is known as the working directory, and is where Stata will look to find data files and other associated Stata files unless the user specifies another directory.
+This is known as the working directory, and is where
+Stata will look to find data files and other associated Stata files unless the user specifies another directory.
 We will cover examples of changing the working directory.

 ^#^^#^ One Data

 One functionality where Stata differs than most other statistical or data analysis software is that Stata can only have a single data set open at a time.
 (You can open a second instance of Stata to open a second data set, but the two instances cannot communicate.)

 Any command you run knows to operate on the data set you have open.
 For example, there is a command `summarize` which provides summary information about variables.
 The command is simply `summarize`, there is no need to direct it towards a specific data set.

 If you have multiple data sets you need to work with, you can either

-1. Switch between the two datasets as needed.
+1. Switch between the two data sets as needed.
 This can be burdensome, though tools such as [`preserve`](#preserve) help greatly.

 2. Merge the data sets, the better option.
 We'll discuss [merging](#merge) later.